HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

      - Threshold for the maximum difference in digital number between two neighbouring wavelengths (triggering discontinuity flag)
      - Default: 10000
    * - bad_pointing_threshold_zenith
-     - Maximum allowed difference between the requested (sequence protocol) and reported (by the system in the raw metadata file) viewing angle (in degrees, i.e., difference between pt_ref and pt_abs).
+     - Maximum allowed difference between the requested (sequence protocol) and reported (by the system in the raw metadata file) viewing angle (in degrees, i.e. difference between pt_ref and pt_abs).
      - Default: 3
    * - bad_pointing_threshold_azimuth
-     - Maximum allowed difference between the requested (sequence protocol) and reported (by the system in the raw metadata file) azimuth angle (in degrees, i.e., difference between pt_ref and pt_abs).
+     - Maximum allowed difference between the requested (sequence protocol) and reported (by the system in the raw metadata file) azimuth angle (in degrees, i.e. difference between pt_ref and pt_abs).
      - Default: 3
    * - irradiance_zenith_treshold
-     - Maximum allowed difference between the requested (sequence protocol) and reported (by the system in the raw metadata file) viewing angle for irradiance measurements (in degrees, i.e., difference between pt_ref and pt_abs).
+     - Maximum allowed difference between the requested (sequence protocol) and reported (by the system in the raw metadata file) viewing angle for irradiance measurements (in degrees, i.e. difference between pt_ref and pt_abs).
      - Default: 2
    * - n_valid_irr
      - Minimum number of valid irradiance scans for a single series.